 Is Sex Before Marriage a Sin?

 Do you know unmarried couples who attend church, have consensual sex, and may even live together?
-According to a recent study by the Barna Group,
+According to a study by the Barna Group,

 The majority of American adults believe cohabitation is generally a good idea.
 Two thirds of adults (65%) either strongly or somewhat agree that it’s a good idea to live with one’s significant other before getting married, compared to one-third (35%) who either strongly or somewhat disagree.
 (Barna Group, “Majority of Americans Now Believe in Cohabitation,” June 24, 2016)